tiandaochouqin1/ReadTheDocs/OS/DynamicLink.rst

 三种解决方法：

-1. Pass -Bsymbolic or -Bsymbolic-functions to the linker.
+1. Pass **-Bsymbolic or -Bsymbolic-functions** to the linker.
-   This has a global effect: every reference to a global symbol (of function type for -Bsymbolic-functions) that can be resolved to a symbol in the library is resolved to that symbol.
-With this you lose the ability to interpose internal library calls to those symbols using LD_PRELOAD.
+   When creating a shared library, bind references to global symbols to the definition **within the shared library**, if any.
    The symbols are still exported, so they can be referenced from outside the library.

-2. Use a version script to mark symbols as local to the library, e.g. use something like: {local: bar;}; and pass --version-script=versionfile to the linker.
+2. Use a **version script to mark symbols as local to the library**, e.g. use something like: {local: bar;}; and pass --version-script=versionfile to the linker.
    The symbols are not exported.

-3. Mark symbols with an approppiate visibility (GCC info page for visibility), which will be either hidden, internal, or protected. protected visibility symbols are exported
-   as .protected, hidden symbols are not exported, and internal symbols are not exported and you compromise not to call them from outside the library, even indirectly through function pointers.
+3. Mark symbols with an approppiate **visibility** (GCC info page for visibility), which will be either hidden, internal, or protected. protected visibility symbols are exported  as .protected, hidden symbols are not exported,   and internal symbols are not exported and you compromise not to call them from outside the library, even indirectly through function pointers.

 You can check which symbols are exported with objdump -T.